Employment Information

 All residents at UPMC Mercy must:

-- Obtain Pennsylvania pharmacist licensure within 120 days of the residency start and practice two-thirds of the year as a licensed pharmacist.
+- Obtain Pennsylvania pharmacist licensure within 120 days of the residency’s start and practice 35 weeks (i.e., twothirds of the year) as a licensed pharmacist.

-- Attain a rating of “Achieved for Residency” for 80% of the goals and objectives established by the residency program as outlined in the ASHP 2022 Standards for Postgraduate Residency Programs.
+- Attain a rating of “Achieved for Residency” for at least 80% of the objectives established by the residency program as outlined in the ASHP Accreditation Standards for a Postgraduate Residency Programs.

-- Complete the requirements of the individualized plans as developed by the RPD.
+- Complete the requirements of the individualized quarterly training plans as developed by the RPD.

-- Complete a major project and present the results at the University of Pittsburgh Pharmacy Resident Research Day.
+- Complete a major project and medication use evaluation (MUE); prepare a project manuscript and MUE poster; and present the project at Pharmacy Resident Research Day.

-- Meet the residency presentation requirements: 2 formal presentations, 2 journal club presentations, and 1 noon conference or alternative interdisciplinary presentation.
+- Meet the residency presentation requirements: 2 formal presentations, 2 journal club presentations, and 1 interdisciplinary meeting presentation.

-- Provide PGY1 residency certificate within 30 days of the start of residency.
+- Provide PGY1 residency certificate within 30 days of the residency start.

 - Maintain certification in BLS and ACLS.